 Based on your keyword list, create a set of clearly defined tags and categories for pages grouped around themes and topics.
 Most commonly applied to blogs, tags help search engines and users search and index your content.
 The number of tags will depend on your topics, but aim to keep it as short and succinct as possible.

 Create a clear website structure (also called site map or information architecture), ideally with the top menu pages named with appropriate keywords.
 For example, instead of ‘Products’ use ‘Books’.

-Create a landing page (also known as a pathway or index page) for each main category of content.
+Create a great index page for each main category of content.
 This provides an authentic keyword-rich page to orientate your audience.

 Linking from one page on your site to another, using keyword links/anchors, is called internal linking.
 When done systematically and authentically, this helps search engines to index your content by the most relevant keywords or search terms.